-An official registration is the acceptance by the Registrar and by the Bursar of an individual's course registration form with the appropriate amount of tuition and fees.
+An official registration is the acceptance by the Registrar and the Bursar of an individual's course registration form with the appropriate amount of tuition and fees.
 Students are not members in any course or class until their names appear on the official class roster or the lecturer has received official evidence of registration from the Registrar.
-The students remain members of a class until grades are reported or until they withdraw from the course or until if for any reason they are suspended from class.
-Students are considered present once they have reported to the class.
+The students remain members of a class until grades are reported or until they withdraw from the course or until if for any reason, they are suspended from class.